-If you received a disabled parking permit from the state of California or are in the process of receiving one, there are several rules and regulations that you should be aware of.
+If you received a disabled parking permit from the state of California or are in the process of receiving one, there are several California handicap parking regulations you should be aware of.
 Following these rules and regulations will help you use your permit effectively and avoid potential problems.

 Where you can park

-In order to park in handicapped parking spaces in California, you must have your state-issued placard on display or have a state-issued disabled license plate.
+In order to park in handicapped parking spaces, California handicap parking laws state you must have your state-issued placard on display or have a state-issued disabled license plate.
 Spaces will generally have the universal wheelchair symbol marking the spot in one of several ways.

 Disabled parking spots may have a sign with the wheelchair symbol.
 Disabled spaces may also have the wheelchair symbol painted on the ground within the parking space.